-About mid-way through the first three semesters, each student meets with his or her teachers as a group to receive positive and constructive feedback about his or her academic performance.
+About mid-way through the first three semesters, each student meets with his teachers as a group to receive positive and constructive feedback about his academic performance.
 In the subsequent semesters particular students may have Don Rags at the discretion of the faculty.
-For all other students during these semesters, the entire faculty will set aside one afternoon to be available for conferencing on the student's own initiative.